mirecekd/novareel-mcp/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test with both stdio and SSE versions
+4. Test with all transport versions (stdio, SSE, HTTP streaming)
 5. Submit a pull request

 ## License